Living-with-machines/CensusGeocoder/README.md

 ```

 ## Credit, re-use terms, and how to cite
-`historic-census-gb-geocoder` relies on several datasets that require you to have an account with the UK Data Service (UKDS) to sign their standard end user licence.
+`CensusGeocoder` relies on several datasets that require you to have an account with the UK Data Service (UKDS) to sign their standard end user licence.
 Please see individual datasets listed under [Data Inputs](#data-input)

 ## Acknowledgements